technicaltitch/pipelines/docs/standards/design.md

 Re-coding should always be done using dicts imported from a `mappings.py` so that they only need to be maintained in a single, known location.

+## Replicability

+It is vital that we can replicate our analyses in other environments.
+This allows us to prove our results to our clients, and to automate production of regular outputs using pipelines running on servers.
+The requirement for replicability places some constraints on how pipelines are designed:

+* All pipelines must start with data downloaded from a server, such as KoboToolbox or CKAN.
+I.e. any `ExternalTask` must download data from a remote location; an `ExternalTask` cannot output a `LocalTarget`.

 ## Collated Data

 In general, we should produce a collated dataframe that contains